-This agreement shall be governed by th e laws of the State of Louisiana.
-Exclu sive jurisdiction and venue for any and all suits arising out of, or related to, this ag Louisiana. reement shall be in the Court, Parish of State of For Tribal Applicant Contracts: This agree and venue for any and all suits arising contracts.
-THUS DONE AND SIGNED AThave executed this Contract. on this day of , 20, and, IN WITNESS WH IEREOF, the parties WITNESSES' SIGNATURES: CONTRACTOR SIGNATURE: Ву: Title: THUS DONE AND SIGNED AT parties have executed this Contract. , Louisiana on this day of , 20, and, IN WITNES.
-S WHEREOF, the WITNESSES' SIGNATURES: SUBRECIPIENT (APPLICANT) SIGNATU IRE: Ву: Title
+This agreement shall be governed by the laws of the State of Louisiana.
+Exclusive jurisdiction and venue for any and all suits arising out of, or related to, this agreement shall be in the Court, Parish of State of Louisiana.

+THUS DONE AND SIGNED AT have executed this Contract. on this day of, 20, and, IN WITNESS WHEREOF, the parties

+WITNESSES' SIGNATURES: CONTRACTOR SIGNATURE:

+Ву:

+Title:

+THUS DONE AND SIGNED AT parties have executed this Contract. , Louisiana on this day of, 20, and, IN WITNESS WHEREOF, the

+WITNESSES' SIGNATURES: SUBRECIPIENT (APPLICANT) SIGNATURE:

+Ву:

+Title

 III.
-FOUR (A) METHOLS OF PROCURENT
+FOUR (4) PREFERRED METHODS OF PROCUREMENT